Introduction: How to Put a Password on Any USB Flashdrive

 echo Wrong Password pause

-Next, "open start Yo" change to the name of what your new folder's name is.
+Then there is "Invisible" Go ahead and change the name to what your new folder's name is.

 Step 4: Voila